jweeks2023/LQICM-Benchmark/README.md

 ## Some Notes
 If you want to change the number of times each file is benchmarked, change `ITERATIONS`.
 If you want your benchmark results to be output in a table, set `NEATDISPLAY` to `true`.

+Created by Jason Weeks, Justice Howley, and Ian Yelle, 2023